 These tumors can also cause difficulty breathing, which is always an emergency and requires immediate veterinary care.

-If you are concerned that your dog is suffering, having an open and honest discussion with your veterinarian about hospice care is a good idea.
-You may, in the end, opt for humane euthanization.
-With the inherent difficulties in treating nasal cancer and the probable pain involved with a head tumor, this is a completely rational choice to make at any point you feel your dog is suffering more than their life quality warrants.
+With the inherent difficulties in treating nasal cancer and the probable pain involved with a head tumor, this is a completely rational and kind choice at any point in your dog’s illness if you feel your dog is suffering more than their life quality warrants.

 Prevention Strategies for Nasal Tumors in Dogs